-The Association of Fish & Wildlife Agencies recognized eleven individuals, three state agencies and one private landowner for their dedication to advancing fish and wildlife conservation at the Association’s Annual Awards Ceremony held virtually on September 14, 2020.
+The Association of Fish & Wildlife Agencies (AFWA) recognized seven individuals, two state agencies, one federal agency, one committee and one private landowner for their dedication to advancing fish and wildlife conservation at the Association’s Annual Awards Ceremony held both in person and virtually on September 13, 2021 in Providence, Rhode Island.

 SETH GORDON AWARD

-Gordon Myers received AFWA’s top honor, the Seth Gordon Award, for lifetime achievement in conserving North America’s natural resources in the public trust and contributing to the programs of the Association.
+Jim Douglas received AFWA’s top honor, the Seth Gordon Award for lifetime achievement in conserving North America’s natural resources in the public trust and contributing to the programs of the Association.

 JOHN L. MORRIS AWARD

-Dr. Mamie Parker received AFWA’s John L. Morris Award, which recognizes a lifetime commitment to fish and wildlife stewardship by citizen conservationists who have exhibited exemplary leadership at the highest level and demonstrated a steadfast commitment to large scale natural resource challenges.
+John Tomke received AFWA’s John L. Morris Award which recognizes a lifetime commitment to fish and wildlife stewardship by citizen conservationists who have exhibited exemplary leadership at the highest level and demonstrated a steadfast commitment to large scale natural resource challenges.

 ERNEST THOMPSON SETON AWARD

-Jim Posewitz and Montana Fish, Wildlife & Parks are the recipients of this year’s Boone and Crockett Award, which honors an agency and team leader for outstanding achievement in promoting and encouraging outdoor ethics.
+The Arizona Game & Fish Department's Fair Chase Committee is the recipient of this year’s Boone and Crockett Club Award, which honors an agency and team leader for outstanding achievement in promoting and encouraging outdoor ethics.

 MARK J. REEFF MEMORIAL AWARD

-Mike Ervin with the Ohio Division of Wildlife is the Mark Reeff Memorial Award recipient for the outstanding young wildlife management professional under age 35.
+Kelly Adams with the Oklahoma Department of Wildlife Conservation is the Mark Reeff Memorial Award recipient for the outstanding young wildlife management professional under age 35.

 PRIVATE LANDS FISH AND WILDLIFE STEWARDSHIP AWARD

-This year’s recipient of AFWA’s Private Lands Fish and Wildlife Stewardship Award is Doug Moore and the South Prong Plantation, for proactive conservation and environmental practices and exhibiting outstanding stewardship of fish and wildlife resources.
-South Prong Plantation is a working, multi‐use timberland operation in northeast Florida that provides wildlife habitat, recreation opportunities, and a living classroom to teach others how to be better land stewards.
+This year’s recipient of AFWA’s Private Lands Fish and Wildlife Stewardship Award is Ian Tomlinson and the Vera Earl Ranch for their proactive conservation and environmental practices and exhibiting outstanding stewardship of fish and wildlife resources.

 STEPHEN KELLERT AWARD